BillJr99/Ursinus-CS173/_pages/Assignments/Functions/asmt-faces.md

 As an example, suppose you wish to draw a "left eye" that is halfway between the left edge of the face circle, and the center of the circle.
 The x-coordinate of the center of the eye would be equal to the center of the face circle minus half the radius of the face circle.
 The radius of the eye might be, for example, some fraction of the radius of the face circle (perhaps 10%).
 You can compute variables for the x, y, and radius of the circles and arcs based upon the x, y, and radius of the face circle itself.
 This is a trial-and-error process, and there is no specific correct answer: play with the values and see where the elements are drawn.
 Sketching this on paper and labeling the x and y points is a helpful idea.

 ### Calling the Function Multiple Times to Draw Several Figures
 From your `main` function, call your `drawHappyFace` function at least 3 times, with different parameters, to draw at least 3 faces on different parts of the screen.
 The faces should not overlap on the screen, and the elements within each face should appear inside the face circle.
+Make sure the faces appear inside the window, and the features of the face appear inside the circle of the face!

 ## Part 2: Changing the Color